The 7 Best MIDI Controllers for Ableton Live

 Even though you will find reviews that target only amateurs, we can easily say that it is perfect for both professionals and beginners.
 It comes with a classic design, but it is very durable and can withstand moving it around from gig to gig.

 It is a relatively light MIDI controller, which means that you will be able to move it around with ease.

 Check out the video to see its features and what you will get with this controller.

 M-Audio Keystation 49 II midi controllers is an excellent choice if you wish velocity sensitive synth keys built inside the lightweight construction.
 It comes with directional and transport buttons so that you can control your DAW.

 Apart from that, you will gain an assignable slider that will help you control volume with ease.
 It is compatible with Ableton Live as well as iOS devices, which increases both convenience and portability.

-It is large, but it will fit your desk without using too much space.
+It is large, but it should fit your desk without using too much space.
 At the same time, it is lightweight so that you can carry it around with ease.

-In overall, you will get a midi controller with essential functions and a cheap price tag that you can carry around with ease, especially compared with more expensive ones on the market.
+In overall, you will get a midi controller with essential functions and an affordable price tag that you can carry around with ease, especially compared with more expensive ones on the market.